GEIMEN - NESSEL - BELALP

 • Destination: Mountain station cable car, Belalp

 This hike takes you high up and a fantastic view is guaranteed!
-From Geimen, this hike leads to Birgisch and via Nessel to Belalp.
+From Geimen this hike leads to Birgisch and via Nessel to the Belalp.

 The hike initially leads from Geimen to Geimerblatt.
-The path climbs gently in the direction of Birgisch.
-At first you follow the Stockeri-Suone and the view opens up down into the Rhone Valley.
+The path gently climbs towards Birgisch.
+At first, you follow the Stockeri-Suone and the view opens down into the Rhone Valley.

-From Birgisch (Ägerten), the relatively steep ascent up to Nessel follows.
-It's worth looking back from time to time and enjoying the view.
-Alp Nessel is an excellent place to take a longer break.
-Visit the "Maria zum Schnee" chapel and enjoy the magnificent view of the Rhone Valley, the Simplon and the Belalp.
+From Birgisch (Ägerten), there follows a relatively steep ascent up to Nessel.
+It is worth looking back from time to time and enjoying the view.
+The Alp Nessel is ideal for a longer break.
+Visit the chapel "Maria zum Schnee" and the wonderful view of the Rhone Valley, the Simplon, and the Belalp.

-The last stage to Belalp is now more leisurely again.
-Once you arrive at Alpe Bäll, you can make a detour to the alpine dairy and buy fresh alpine milk products.
-From here, it is around 1 kilometre to the cable car mountain station.
+The last stage to the Belalp is again rather gentle.
+On reaching Alpe Bäll, you can make a detour to the dairy and buy fresh alpine milk products.
+From here it is about 1 kilometer to the mountain station of the cable car.

-Of course, you can also do the hike in the opposite direction and start at Belalp.
+Of course, the hike can also be done in the reverse direction starting from the Belalp.

 Good to know